gvwilson/sensibleadventures/maddy-roo/old.md

 "But we're going to keep an eye on this one 'til this is all straightened out.
 You two."
-She jerked her chin at a pair of oxen, one holding a pike and the other resting a heavy hammer on his shoulder.
+She jerked her chin at a pair of oxen, one holding a pike and the other resting a heavy hammer over his shoulder.
 "Get out along the highway and see what you can see.
 And Zeke,
 how about you find us some chains and a padlock.